Currently, the Unity SDK offers native support for Android, iOS, and Windows. The support is set to

 The automated symbol upload will take care of the

 BCSymbolMap files by processing them during the archiving process.
-To provide the dSYM files to Sentry, you can either set up the App Store Connect Integration so Sentry can fetch them for you or download and then upload them manually using sentry-cli.
+To provide the dSYM files to Sentry, you can either set up the Sentry App Store Connect Integration so Sentry can fetch them for you, or download them from Apple and then upload them manually using sentry-cli.

 bitcode disabled, the automated symbols upload will pick up the